Commentary to “The Song of Goger-Moger”.

 And only then, at that victorious spring-time,

-The portrait painted in the song is very accurate, but with any interpretation what Paul Roberts wrote in the article “Provocations Have a History of Escalating into War” is fair, as well what Andrei Raevsky (also known as the Saker) wrote in the article “Progress report on the U.S.-Rossian war”.
-And let us not forget what Rossia was in the nineties, and what she is today; and that liberalism, whose adherents are dying to be in power, in reality means indulging the foibles of man, not without reason the word “liberal” has always been considered abusive in Rossia.
+The portrait painted in the song is very accurate.
+But what Paul Roberts wrote in the article “Provocations Have a History of Escalating into War” is fair, as well as what Andrei Raevsky wrote in the article “Progress report on the U.S.-Rossian war”; and let us not forget what Rossia was in the nineties, and what she is today.

 The song was written in 1978 for the play of the Taganka Theater “Turandot or, The Congress of Whitewashers”.